 Court Supervision is a way of avoiding a conviction on your record.
 It is essentially an agreement between you and the court.
 If you hold up your end of the agreement and complete what is required of you, the court terminates your supervision “satisfactory” and does not enter a conviction on your record.

-It is only possible to get supervision on traffic tickets and misdemeanor criminal cases.
+Illinois courts may order supervision for most non-felony offenses following a guilty plea or a finding of guilty at trial.
+In other words, it is only possible to get supervision on traffic tickets and misdemeanor criminal cases.
 It is not possible to get supervision on a felony criminal case.

-If you get a minor traffic ticket, many courts allow you to mail the ticket in with a payment and request court supervision.
+Additionally, if you get a minor traffic ticket, many courts allow you to mail the ticket in with a payment and request court supervision.
 Often times you are also required to complete traffic safety school.

 For traffic tickets, you are allowed two court supervisions within a 12-month period.
 However, it is important to know that the court is not obligated to give you court supervision.
 Even if you are eligible, a prosecutor or judge may not agree to court supervision.